PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 NEGATIVE-POSITIVE PROCESS - Any photographic process in which a negative is first made and then used to produce a positive image (e.g. a print)

 NEUTRAL DENSITY FILTER - Filter for use in front of the lens that absorbs all visible wavelengths to a more or less equal extent.
-ND filters can be used with both monochrome and color films, since they have no effect on color balance.
+ND filters can be used with digital cameras and both monochrome and color films, since they have no effect on color balance.

 Ni-Cd - Nickel-cadmium.
 Also referred to as "Ni-cad".
 A NiCd battery is one type of rechargeable battery that should be completely discharged of its energy before it is recharged.